apache/flink/docs/apis/cli.md

   Syntax: run [OPTIONS] <jar-file> <arguments>
   "run" action options:
      -c,--class <classname>               Class with the program entry point ("main" method or "getPlan()" method.
-Only needed
-                                      if the JAR file does not specify the class in its manifest.
+                                          Only needed if the JAR file does not specify the class in its manifest.
+     -C,--classpath <url>                 Adds a URL to each user code classloader  on all nodes in the
+                                          cluster.
+The paths must specify a
+                                          protocol (e.g. file://) and be
+                                          accessible on all nodes (e.g. by means of a NFS share).
+You can use this option multiple times for specifying
+                                          more than one URL.
+The protocol must be supported by the {@link
+                                          java.net.URLClassLoader}.
+     -d,--detached                        If present, runs the job in detached mode
      -m,--jobmanager <host:port>          Address of the JobManager (master) to which to connect.
-Specify 'yarn-cluster'
+Specify
-                                      as the JobManager to deploy a YARN cluster for the job.
-Use this flag to connect to a different JobManager than the one
+                                          'yarn-cluster' as the JobManager to
+                                          deploy a YARN cluster for the job.
+Use this flag to connect to a different JobManager than the one specified in
-                                      specified in the configuration.
+                                          the configuration.
      -p,--parallelism <parallelism>       The parallelism with which to run the program.
 Optional flag to override the
                                           default value specified in the
                                           configuration.
-     -q --sysoutLogging               Specifying this flag will disable log messages being reported on the console.
-All messages however will still be logged by SLF4J loggers, regardless of this setting.
-     -d --detached                    Specifying this option will run the job in detached mode.
+     -q,--sysoutLogging                   If present, supress logging output to standard out.
+     -s,--fromSavepoint <savepointPath>   Path to a savepoint to reset the job back to (for example
+                                          file:///flink/savepoint-1537).
   Additional arguments if -m yarn-cluster is set:
      -yD <arg>                            Dynamic properties
-     -yd,--yarndetached                   Start detached [consider using -d flag above] -yj,--yarnjar <arg>                  Path to Flink jar file -yjm,--yarnjobManagerMemory <arg>    Memory for JobManager Container [in MB]
+     -yd,--yarndetached                   Start detached
+     -yj,--yarnjar <arg>                  Path to Flink jar file -yjm,--yarnjobManagerMemory <arg>    Memory for JobManager Container [in MB]
      -yn,--yarncontainer <arg>            Number of YARN container to allocate (=Number of Task Managers)
+     -ynm,--yarnname <arg>                Set a custom name for the application on YARN
      -yq,--yarnquery                      Display available YARN resources
                                           (memory, cores)
      -yqu,--yarnqueue <arg>               Specify YARN queue.
-     -ys,--yarnslots <arg>                Number of slots per TaskManager -yt,--yarnship <arg>                 Ship files in the specified directory (t for transfer)
+     -ys,--yarnslots <arg>                Number of slots per TaskManager -yst,--yarnstreaming                 Start Flink in streaming mode
+     -yt,--yarnship <arg>                 Ship files in the specified directory (t for transfer)
      -ytm,--yarntaskManagerMemory <arg>   Memory per TaskManager Container [in